 We will help!

 At Emsisoft, we will help you remove malware from your computer, free of charge.
-This can be done via our support forums, or an email to [email protected] For personal and private email help, keep reading here.
-For publicly visible forums where resolutions may help visitors later, please visit this forum post, which will explain how to submit a post and what needs to be included.
+This can be done via our support forums, or by sending an email to [email protected] For personal and private email help, keep reading this page.
+For publicly visible forums where resolutions may help visitors later, please visit this forum post, which will explain how to submit a post and what information needs to be included.

 Some guidelines to help the process go as smoothly and safely as possible:

 - Refrain from making any changes to your computer including installing/uninstalling programs, deleting files, modifying the registry, and running scanners or tools on your own, other than as directed.
 Doing so could cause unexpected changes to the system, possibly prolonging the time required to finish, or even damaging the system in extreme cases.

-- Let us know right away if you are being helped elsewhere for this issue, and once we start, please do not take any advice relating to this computer from any other source for the duration of the fix, as unintentionally conflicting advice can lead to even more problems.
+- Let us know right away if you are being helped elsewhere for this issue.
+Once we start, please do not take any advice relating to this computer from any other source for the duration of the fix, as unintentionally conflicting advice can lead to even more problems.

 - If you do not understand any step(s) provided, please do not hesitate to ask us before continuing.
 We would much rather clarify instructions or explain them differently than have something important broken.